Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Theoretical framework

 The processes defined in \eqref{eq:BlackScholes} are called geometric fBms.\footnote{For the sBm with $H^i=0.5$, we have $S_t^i=s_0^i\, \exp\{(\mu^i-(\sigma^i)^2/2) t+\sigma^i B_t^{H^i}\}$.
 Properties of fBms and the associated integration theory are outlined in \cite{Biagini2008}, \cite{Mishura2008} and \cite{Bender2011}.}

-\myparagraph{Portfolios} Asset transactions in a fractional Black-Scholes market are modeled based on the usual assumptions of permanent trading, unlimited borrowing and short-selling, real asset quantities and contemporary agreement of buying and selling prices.
-Furthermore, there are no transaction costs, fees or taxes.
-We can describe the trading activity of an investor by an initial amount of capital $\Vini\in\R$ and a $\mathbb{F}$-adapted process
+\paragraph{Portfolios} Asset transactions in a fractional Black-Scholes market are modeled based on the usual assumptions of permanent trading, unlimited borrowing and short-selling, real asset quantities and contemporary agreement of buying and selling prices. {\neu Furthermore, we assume that trades do not affect market prices and, at this point, there are no transaction costs, fees or taxes.} We can describe the trading activity of an investor by an initial amount of capital $\Vini\in\R$ and a $\mathbb{F}$-adapted process

 Here, $\Psi_t^0\in\mathbb{R}$ and $\Psi_t^1,\ldots, \Psi_t^d\in\mathbb{R}$ denote the numbers of risk-free and risky assets held by the investor at time $t$, respectively. $\Psi$ is called \textit{portfolio} or \textit{trading strategy}.
 The investor has a long (short) position if $\Psi_{t}^i, i=0,\ldots,d,$ is positive (negative).
 At time $t$, the value $V_t^{\stratc}$ of the portfolio $\stratc$ is given by